-The molecular gas content is an important quantity of a galaxy because it is directly related to its capacity for star vironment affects the amount of the molecular gas.
-Galaxies in clusters (Kenney & Young 1989; Boselli et al. 1997; Scott et al., in prep.) and groups (Verdes-Montenegro et al. 1998; Leon et al. 1998) seem to have a normal molecular gas content, even though they can be highly deficient in atomic gas.
+The molecular gas content is an important quantity of a galaxy because it is directly related to its capacity for star formation (SF).
+We still need to determine, however, how the environment affects the amount of the molecular gas.
+Galaxies in clusters (Kenney & Young 1989; Boselli et al. 1997, Scott et al. in prep.) and groups (Verdes-Montenegro et al. 1998; Leon et al. 1998) seem to have a normal molecular gas content, even though they can be highly deficient in atomic gas.
 On the other hand, some authors (Braine & Combes 1993; Combes et al. 1994; Casasola et al. 2004) find an enhanced molecular gas content in interacting galaxies, in contrast to the results of Perea et al. (1997), who concluded that the molecular gas content is not affected by interaction in strongly interacting pairs or Virgo cluster galaxies.